Hamid6426/Hamid6426/README.md

 # 👋 Hello, Everyone! 👋

 <p> I'm Mian Hamid Ur Rehman from Nowshera, Pakistan.
-I transitioned from mechanical engineering to web development, specializing in the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-With a solid foundation in HTML, CSS, and JavaScript, I create dynamic and responsive websites and web applications.
-I am currently looking for an entry-level job to collaborate with other developers and hone my skills with real-life experience. </p>
+I transitioned from mechanical engineering to web development, specializing in REACT with Next.js and MERN stack (MongoDB, Express.js, React.js, and Node.js).
+With a solid foundation in HTML, CSS, and JavaScript, I create dynamic and responsive websites and web applications. </p>

+<p><span>P.S.</span> I am currently seeking an entry-level job to collaborate with other developers and hone my skills with real-life experience. </p>

 ## Current Status

-<p> Learning Next.js, Tailwind CSS, and GraphQL </p>
+<p> Currently working with the following stack </p>

+- Next.js app router
+- React
+- Tailwind CSS
+- Typescript
+- RESTful API / GraphQL

 <br/>